PrivacyTools.io

 Will my bookmarks and passwords come over?

 Yes.
-Every browser here imports bookmarks, history, and saved passwords from your current browser in a couple of clicks, so the first launch already feels like home.
+Every browser here imports your bookmarks and saved logins from your current browser in a couple of clicks, so the first launch already feels like home.
+Your history comes across in the same step, and nothing is left behind.

 Is a Chromium-based browser still Google underneath?

-Chromium is open source, and privacy-focused browsers strip out the Google sign-in, telemetry, and phone-home services before shipping.
+Chromium is open source, and privacy-focused browsers strip out the Google sign-in and the telemetry that phones home before shipping.
 Using one keeps web compatibility while cutting the data flows.
-Browsers on a separate engine avoid the dependence entirely.
+Browsers built on the Gecko engine avoid the dependence entirely.

-No. For daily browsing, a hardened everyday browser that blocks tracking by default is the right tool.
-Reach for the Tor Browser when you specifically need anonymity rather than just privacy, since it trades speed for it.
+No. For daily use, a hardened everyday browser that blocks tracking by default is the right tool.
+Reach for the Tor Browser when you specifically need anonymity rather than just privacy, since it trades speed for routing your traffic through several relays.